 - Nominations are restricted to four per category.

-- Nominations shall open in October each year and run to January 31st the following year.
+- Nominations shall open in September each year and run to December 31st.

 - You may not make multiple nominations for a single work.